-The Engineered Biosystems Building (EBB) and South-Central Sector Plans comprise a 100-acre area of Georgia Tech’s 400-acre campus.
+The Engineered Biosystems Building (EBB) and South-Central Sector Plans comprise a 100-acre area within Georgia Tech’s 400-acre campus.
 Catalyzed by two new building projects, the Sector Plans create a 100-acre landscape fabric that advances ambitious environmental sustainability goals while strengthening regional identity and quality of spaces for learning, working, and playing at the center of this urban campus.
-The Eco-Commons concept builds on the 2004 Georgia Tech Landscape Masterplan Update and functions as a connective armature of the Sector Plans.
+The "Eco-Commons" concept builds on the 2004 Georgia Tech Landscape Masterplan Update and functions as a connective armature of the Sector Plans.
 Numerous design strategies are proposed to restore ecological functionality to the landscape toward achievement of one of Georgia Tech’s highest priorities - to reduce exported stormwater.

 Collaborators: Cooper Carry, jB+a - Landscape Architects, CMS Fountain Consultants, Rico Associates